 So there you are - out there in the jungle, so to speak, and working every day to make your small business successful.
 You deal with your employees, your clients, and everything else in between.
-You face daily decisions regarding strategy and marketing and pushing your business ahead of the competition. from the outside looking in, it may seem like the only obstacles small you face are from other competing businesses and clients.
-But the truth is that a fair number of major challenges that small business owners encounter has little to do with the actual business itself.
+You tackle daily decisions regarding strategy and marketing and pushing your business ahead of the competition.
+From the outside looking in, it may seem like the only obstacles you face are from other competing businesses and clients.
+But the truth is that a fair number of major challenges that small business owners encounter has little to do with the actual business.

 Giant #1: Economy Blues